smurferson1/MineControl/README.md

 - DO NOT run MineControl elevated (i.e. with Windows administrator privileges) if controlling GPU and CPU miner.
 In testing, there appeared to be a bug with PhoenixMiner that caused MASSIVELY increased GPU temps after several minutes when MineControl was elevated, for no apparent reason.
 - DO run MineControl using a Windows administrator account if any of the controlled applications require admin privileges, and make sure Windows is configured so that additional popups are not displayed when MineControl launches miners and applications.
 Popular hardware monitor and GPU controller software DOES require admin rights.
+- There are detailed tooltips for most settings to explain what they do.
+- To maintain low resource consumption, enable clearing logs and charts at least once per day.
+Data built up much longer than that WILL raise CPU use and slow down the UI.
 - When MineControl runs a miner, the normal miner window will NOT show, because its output is being fully redirected to MineControl and cannot be shown in its normal fashion.
 To verify the miner is running, check it in Task Manager (Windows).
 To see miner log entries in MineControl, enable Keep Logs for the miner, otherwise they're just gone, yo.
 Note: any text coloring from the miner is not kept.
 - When MineControl recognizes a log entry from a miner as input for a metric (like when a RegEx match is found), it categorizes the log entry as "Input" and appends what it found.
 This can be used to debug your data tracking customizations if needed.
 This only shows up if Keep Logs for the miner is enabled.
-- Understanding the MineControl system tray icon.
-GPU miner is the left bar, GPU power step is the number in the middle, and CPU miner is the right bar.
-Miner colors: black = disabled by user or uninitialized, green = running, yellow = stopped due to user activity, gray = stopped due to schedule, red = stopped due to error.
+- Understanding the MineControl system tray icon: GPU miner is the left bar, GPU power step is the number in the middle, and CPU miner is the right bar.
+  - Miner "bar" colors: black = disabled by user, green = running, yellow = stopped due to user activity, gray = stopped due to schedule, red = stopped due to error.
-- There are detailed tooltips for most settings to explain what they do.
 - Avoid changing polling interval too much.
 Too low will use more resources, and too high will allow temps and other things to get out of hand for longer.
 5000ms is a pretty good spot.
 - To minimize MineControl resource consumption: disable GPU and CPU miner log capturing.
 Minimize MineControl.
 Up the polling interval to at least 5000ms.
 Disable tracking for metrics you don't need.
 Use a UserValue for units and algos that don't change.

+## Key Un-features
+- Not currently internationalized, translated or respectful of Windows regional settings.
+- Kind of ugly.
+- Not very user friendly.
+- Chart data and stats can't be archived or restored.
+- Probably some config options allowed that would make no sense or cause problems or crashes.
+- Engineering: badly engineered with a bunch of logic attached to the form.
+Sorry.